keygen-sh/keygen-api/README.md

 3. modify Keygen to add additional functionality.
 4. fork Keygen into a private repo.

-There's no clause that requires you to Open Source modifications made to Keygen or other derivative works.

 If the FCL happens to not work for your company or use-case, please [reach out][sales].

 The license is available [here](https://keygen.sh/license/).